Art of Baikonur

 A monument to Mikhail Yangel by G. Kalchenko was opened in 1980.

-A monument to Yuri Gagarin designed by private O. Pesotskiy, who served in Baikonur, was unveiled in November 1983.
+A monument to Yuri Gagarin designed by private O. Pesotskiy, was unveiled in November 1983.

 The monument informally known as "fisherman" greets visitors on their way from the Krainiy airport.
 According to local wits, the cosmonaut on the mural brags about the size of the fish he caught in the nearby Syr Darya River.
 Copyright © 2000 Anatoly Zak